Congress, Obama playing with dynamite, CEOs say of "fiscal cliff"

 The defense and healthcare sectors are the most vulnerable to the fiscal cliff, as they face the threat of sequestration -- automatic, across-the-board cuts to their funding.

-Makers of weapons systems note that they have long been preparing for declining sales as the United States winds down two long wars in Iraq and Afghanistan.
+Markers of weapons systems note that they have long been preparing for declining sales as the United States winds down two long warns in Iraq and Afghanistan.
 The industry has already shed tens of thousands of jobs and closed facilities.

 “We aren’t going to see a major change,” said Hewson.
 “We’ve been very proactive as a leadership team in taking actions in recent years to address our cost structure, to look at how we can make our product more affordable.”